phb2911/Passwords/docs/index.md

 ![Image](img6.png)

-If the user logs in and and remains iddle for 8 minutes, the application automatically logs out.
+If the user logs in and remains idle for 8 minutes, the application automatically logs out.

 ![Image](img7.png)

 You can view and download the source files [on GitHub](https://github.com/phb2911/Passwords).

+### Future Plans

+Convert the code from Visual Basic .Net to C#.

+Although many tools used to convert Visual Basic .Net to C# and vice-versa are available, my intention is to do this manually which, in my opinion, is more reliable.

-## MIT License
+### MIT License

 **Copyright (c) 2022 Pablo Borges**